1) What do we mean when we use the terms monohybrid cross

 A) Screen all newborns of an at-risk population.

-B) Design a test for identifying heterozygous carriers of the allele.
+B) Design a test for identifying heterozygous carriers of

 C) Introduce a normal allele into deficient newborns.